worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 RAIDA Protocol Header Encryption Type 5 has 48 bytes fixed.
-It is exactly the same as Encryption Type 4 except that bytes 24, 25, 26, 27 and 28 are used to identify a second key as well as be part of the nounce.
+It is exactly the same as Encryption Type 4 except that bytes 24, 25, 26, 27 and 28 are used to identify a second key as well as be part of the nonce.
 Byte 24 is the denomination of the second key and bytes 25 though 28 are the four byte serial number of the second key.

 ### Packet Format